jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-utilities/jbetherc20splitspayer/write/-_paytosplits.md

   @param _token The token the amonut being split is in.
   @param _amount The amount of tokens being split, as a fixed point number.
 If the `_token` is ETH, this is ignored and msg.value is used in its place.
   @param _decimals The number of decimals in the `_amount` fixed point number.
+  @param _defaultBeneficiary The address that will benefit from any non-specified beneficiaries in splits.

   @return leftoverAmount The amount leftover after all splits were paid.
 */